MorphiaOrg/.github/GOVERNANCE.md

 ## Trademark Policy

-The [Project Name] logos, icons, and domain names are protected by trademark rights.
+The Morphia logos, icons, and domain names are protected by trademark rights.
 Usage of these trademarks must adhere to our [Trademark Policy][ctp].

 ## Contributing